w3f/polkadot-wiki/docs/learn/learn-jam-chain.md

 One of the architectural distinctions between JAM and the relay chain lies in the degree to which functionality is fixed.
-While the relay chain fixes certain elements, such as the language used to define the protocol (WASM), JAM goes further in this regard.
+While the relay chain fixes certain elements, such as the language used to define the protocol (Wasm), JAM goes further in this regard.
 For instance, it dictates the type used for encoding the block header and the hashing scheme, making alterations to these aspects challenging.